July 04, 2020

-Howdy fellow developers 👋.
-In this post, we will start our formal development on AEM by creating components for pages and templates for creating pages.
-Before we being, let’s see what are components and templates in AEM.
+Howdy fellow developers π.
+In this post, we will finally get our hands dirty with code by creating components for pages and templates for creating pages.
+Before we begin, letβs see what are components and templates in AEM.

-In the previous posts, we discussed that digital marketers use AEM to show content to the users of their websites.
-The content creation process in AEM is hassle free and quick.
-This content is configurable also.
-This is possible due to the components.
+In previous posts, we discussed that digital marketers use AEM to show content of their website to the end users.
+The content creation process in AEM is hassle-free and quick.
+Those digital marketers can also change the website content on the fly.
+All of this is possible with components which provide maximum level of abstraction for non-technical users.

 Components are the basic building blocks of an AEM website.
-They can be easily dragged and dropped on to the page.
-The digital marketers (or content authors) add content (which can be anything - text, image, video, tables etc.) via these components on the websites.
-Content authors don’t have to worry about the technicalities of the website.
+They can be easily dragged and dropped on to a page.
+The digital marketers (or content authors) add content (which can be anything β text, image, video, tables etc.) via these components on the websites.
+Content authors donβt have to worry about the internal details of the implementation of these components.

 Any website is composed of webpages.
-In AEM, these webpages are created by content authors and they use components on these pages for putting content.
-But as you must have seen, most websites have common layout in their different webpages; only the content is different on different pages.
+In AEM, these webpages are created by content authors, and they use components on these pages for putting content.
+But as you must have seen, most websites have common layout in many webpages; only the content is different on different pages.
 For e.g., header, footer, navigation, sidebar etc. are same in almost every page of a website.
-The content in these components doesn’t usually change.
+The content in these components doesnβt usually change.

 In this section, we will be creating components for our template i.e., those components which will be common to all the pages based on a template.